Predrag Bulatović

 Predrag Bulatović (Serbian Cyrillic: Предраг Булатовић; born 16 July 1956) is a Montenegrin politician, current member of the Parliament of Montenegro and vice-president of the Democratic People's Party since the party's founding in March 2015.
 Bulatović is also a member of the presidency of the Democratic Front alliance.

 Political career

 Leader of the opposition

-As the former member of the League of Communists of Montenegro, Predrag Bulatović was founding of the Democratic Party of Socialists.
+As the former member of the League of Communists of Montenegro, Predrag Bulatović was a founding member of the Democratic Party of Socialists.
 Bulatović served as a member of the Parliament of Montenegro for several terms, since 1996.
 He was a high-ranking member of the Socialist People's Party, since party founding prior the 1997 split from the Democratic Party of Socialists.
 Predrag Bulatović led SNP as party president from 2001 to 2006.
 Since 2001, he was leader of Montenegrin opposition, as the president of the SNP and as unofficial leader of the major opposition bloc Together for Changes.
 During the Montenegrin independence referendum in 2006, he was most important leader of the unionist bloc, which advocated Montenegro's remaining in the state union with Serbia.